openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 It offers multiple styles including Woo all category showing addon, product category widget, WordPress stylish layouts for category lists, WP woo category grid layouts, and advanced category list widget.

 == 15.
 Woocommerce Mini Cart Widget (PRO) ==
-[ **Woocommerce Mini Cart Widget (PRO)** ](https://wpmet.com/plugin/elementskit/woo-mini-cart/) - Add multiple items to the cart and checkout without leaving the product page you’re on with the WooCommerce mini cart widget.
+[ **Woocommerce Mini Cart Widget (PRO)** ](https://wpmet.com/plugin/elementskit/woo-mini-cart/) - Add multiple items to the cart and checkout without leaving the product page you're on with the Woocommerce mini cart widget.
 We have designed our mini cart with many customizable options in the cart button, body, header, item, etc.

-[ Check out our video screencast ](https://www.youtube.com/watch?v=q4xlHQ1OaB8&feature=youtu.be) Our Woocommerce Mini Cart Widget offers lots of styles including WooCommerce mini cart with a header, button, icon, woo cart qty with hover effect, sticky cart with red color style, WooCommerce mini basket with notices content for WordPress.
+[ Check out our video screencast ](https://www.youtube.com/watch?v=q4xlHQ1OaB8&feature=youtu.be) Our WooCommerce Mini Cart Widget offers lots of styles including WooCommerce mini cart with a header, button, icon, woo cart qty with hover effect, sticky cart with red color style, WooCommerce mini basket with notices content for WordPress.

 == 16.
 Advanced Toggle Widget ==
 [ **Advanced Toggle WIdget** ](https://wpmet.com/plugin/elementskit/advanced-toggle/) - Creating amazing pricing tables, icon boxes, and packages with the Advanced Toggle widget enables your WordPress site visitors to switch from one category to another.
 Get styling options in the switch container, switch toggle, and content area.